Welcome to the fourth era of my life, which picks up where the third era ends:

 Hell

 My fiancé and I moved to Highland Park, IL, on July 1, 2013.
 Because we moved to a town that was too far away from her father to share 50-50 parenting, I was served with papers and became embroiled in a bitter a custody battle.
-Sage was in her father’s possession at the time he sued me, and my attorney indicated that this gave him a great advantage in court.
+My daughter was in her father’s possession at the time he sued me, and my attorney indicated that this gave him a great advantage in court.

 Even during our best and earliest moments together, my relationship with her father had always been toxic, and the custody battle that ensued was so brutal that I plummeted into a place of deep despair.

-Finally (or maybe not finally!), both my Facebook and Gmail accounts were hacked at an opportune moment, which involved the disappearance of an important email about a job interview – a job that I desperately needed to prove that I could provide for my daughter.
+Finally, both my Facebook and Gmail accounts were hacked at an opportune moment, which involved the disappearance of an important email about a job interview – a job that I desperately needed to prove that I could provide for my daughter.
 While the only evidence I could find for the hacks was circumstantial, I certainly had my suspicions.

-That summer, my spirit had broken and I felt utterly powerless to combat the actions that were being taken against me by my daughter’s father and his attorney.
+That summer, my spirit had nearly broken and I felt utterly powerless to combat the actions that were being taken against me by my daughter’s father and his attorney.
 It all seemed so hopeless.
 And, it was causing incredible strain between my new fiancé-civil-union-partner-husband (that’s a whole other story) and me.
-I felt that there was truly nothing left for me to do but to hate the world or surrender.
+I felt that there was truly nothing left for me to do but to either hate the world or surrender.
 I chose the latter.

 I started meditating in earnest and, inspired by the Dalai Lama, I focused my meditations on feeling profound compassion and love for the person who was suing me.
 I spent a lot of time on my meditation cushion during this time.
 Ultimately, this practice truly transformed me; all of the despair and resentment I felt eventually vanished and were replaced with compassion and love.